*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Does Chamomile Ginger Tea Have Caffeine?

 Ginger and chamomile tea does not contain any caffeine.
 If you are cutting back on caffeine substituting this herbal blend instead of black or green tea will help reduce your caffeine intake.

 Is Chamomile Ginger Tea Ok For Fasting?

-Ginger and Chamomile tea is naturally calorie-free.
+Ginger and Chamomile tea are naturally calorie-free.
 This means it is a wonderful option for anyone who practices intermittent fasting as part of their lifestyle.

-Water should always be your main fasting beverage but an occasional cup of chamomile and ginger tea will make a great addition to your fasting regiment.
+Water should always be your main fasting beverage but an occasional cup of chamomile and ginger tea will make a great addition to your fasting regimen.

 Does Chamomile Ginger Tea Have Carbs, Calories, Or Sugar?

 Ginger chamomile tea is naturally sugar-free, making it a wonderful option for anyone concerned about their sugar intake.
 It is also naturally carbohydrate and calorie-free so it will fit nicely into just about any type of diet.